ZahraE/Getting-Cleaning-Data-Project/Codebook.md

 [34] "fBodyBodyGyroMag-mean()"
 [35] "fBodyBodyGyroJerkMag-mean()"

-###The following variables contain the measurements on the standard deviation for each measurement:
+###The following variables contain the measurements on the standard deviation for each activity and each subject:
 [36] "tBodyAcc-std()-X"
 [37] "tBodyAcc-std()-Y"
 [38] "tBodyAcc-std()-Z"